 - You are having regular contractions close together and appear to be in advanced labor.

 - The leaking was preceded by or is now accompanied by decreased fetal movement.

 - You have a fever and abdominal pain that suggests you might have a uterine infection, which puts your baby at risk for infection, stillbirth, or death soon after delivery.

 - Your fluid leak is followed by moderate to heavy vaginal bleeding.

 - There is what appears to be umbilical cord or a fetal body part, such as a hand or a foot, at or outside the entrance of you vagina after a gush of fluid.

+"How do you know when your water breaks?" is a common question, especially among first time moms.
 It is not always easy to tell if your water broke if you are just leaking fluid rather than a gush of your water.
 You can examine the fluid to try to confirm, but if you are uncertain, don't delay going to the hospital to be evaluated.
 This is especially important if you are in active labor or your baby is premature.